Water and Wastewater Environmental Training

 This intermediate class if for operators who have been in the industry for a few years.
 Topics discussed will include the chemical and biological characteristics of wastewater; preliminary treatment, primary treatment, and secondary treatment; advanced treatment for nutrient removal; disinfection; and sludge management at the intermediate level.
 Participants will review the NPDES system, calculate chlorine usage and discuss the hazards encountered in the wastewater treatment system.
 This course will also cover wastewater treatment technology.

-Wastewater Treatment - Nutrient Removal
+Wastewater Treatment - Nutrient Removal TRE 6022-16-11 Wastewater, Industrial Wastewater - Process - 7 hours

 Wastewater treatment systems take human and industrial liquid wastes and make them safe enough, from the public health perspective, to return to the aquatic environment.
 Forms of nitrogen and phosphorus nitrification and denitrification, chemical and biological phosphorus removal, alkalinity adjustment, supplemental carbon sources, process testing, control and permit compliance will all be discussed in detail.
 The effluent concentration required will be discussed as to the appropriateness of enhanced nutrient removal (ENR) techniques used to remove TN to less than 3.0 mg/l and TP to less than 0.3 mg/l.
 Optimizing operations for year-round effluent performances will be discussed for both nitrogen and phosphorus removal.
 Operational issues related to TN and TP removal will be identified along with recommended corrections.

-Water and Wastewater Chemical Feed Applications and Process Control
+Water and Wastewater Chemical Feed Applications and Process Control TRE 6670-19-11-A All Operators - Process - 7 hours

 Effective chemical application is essential to the treatment of water and wastewater.
 Participants will start with a review of units, constants, periodic table, and basic math formula, used to calculate dosages for various types of chemical feed applications.
 Then commonly used chemicals and products will be broken down into groups such oxidizers, sulfur compounds, metal salts and polymers.
 Treatment goals, process monitoring, and process control techniques in addition together 'need to know' information will be discussed for the more commonly used products within each group.